Archives

 sameness that our discussion of their

 differences must take place and have any meaning.
-Conversely, in discussing the ways in which a horse and a cow are alike, our discussion has meaning only against the backdrop of their assumed difference.
+Conversely, in discussing the ways in which a horse and a cow are alike, our discussion has meaning only against the backdrop of their clearly not being the same species.
 The same is true of any such discussion of sameness and difference.
 In fact we don't have to go back as far as Plato.
-Most, if not all, current cognitive development models (Jean Piaget, Erik Erikson etc.) involve
+Most, if not all, current cognitive development models (Jean Piaget, Erik Erikson etc.) involve principles of

 Chinese proverb - author unknown).